All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

-The sinus node is an area of specialized cells in the upper right chamber of the heart that controls the rhythm of your heart.
-Normally, the sinus node produces a steady pace of regular electrical impulses.
-In sick sinus syndrome, these signals are abnormally paced.
+The sinus node is an area of specialized cells in the upper right chamber of the heart.
+This area controls your heartbeat.
+Normally, the sinus node creates a steady pace of electrical impulses.
+The pace changes depending on your activity, emotions, rest and other factors.

 Many people with sick sinus syndrome eventually need a pacemaker to keep the heart in a regular rhythm.

-- Dizziness or lightheadedness
+Dizziness or lightheadedness

-- Fainting or near fainting
+Fainting or near fainting

-- Shortness of breath
+Shortness of breath

-- A sensation of rapid, fluttering heartbeats (palpitations)
+A sensation of rapid, fluttering heartbeats (palpitations)

 When to see a doctor